 Any of the above may be used to prove legal liability through an insurance claim or in a personal injury lawsuit.
-In any type of slip and fall accident, it is vitally important to report the incident immediately to the property owner or manager, and to seek medical attention as soon as possible.
+In any type of slip and fall accident, it is vitally important to report the incident immediately to the property owner or manager and to seek medical attention as soon as possible.

 Proving the Damages You Have Suffered

 Research conducted by the National Floor Safety Institute indicates that medical and hospital costs associated with slip and fall accidents are as high as $13 to $14 million annually, while more than 20 percent of these injuries result in more than 30 days of lost wages.
-In any personal injury lawsuit, a key element in your case is proving the amount of damages you have suffered, as well as the impact your injuries have had on your personal, financial, and emotional wellbeing.
+In any personal injury lawsuit, a key element in your case is proving the number of damages you have suffered, as well as the impact your injuries have had on your personal, financial, and emotional well-being.
 Evidence that can be used to prove your case includes the following:

 - Statements from doctors, hospitals, and physical therapists regarding your current condition and your future prognosis;